wrmack/Get-tokens/Debugging setup.md

 ## Issue with token endpoint not loading cnfKey
 Native apps use the authorization code flow through which tokens are requested from the token endpoint.
 Browsers use the implicit flow in which authorization and tokens are requested from the authorization endpoint.

-At the time of testing this app solid-server did not have the functionality to deliver a proof-of-possession (PoP) token.
+At the time of testing this app solid-server did not have the functionality to deliver a proof-of-possession (PoP) token from the token endpoint.
 [Issue](https://github.com/solid/oidc-op/issues/15#issue-407032755).

 I got this working by copying and pasting the relevant code from AuthenticationRequest.js to TokenRequest.js (in oidc-op).
 This is basically `decodeRequestParam (request)` and all its dependencies.